Unity Procedural IK Wall-Walking Spider

 Special thanks to Daniel Harrison for creating the spider model used in this project.

-MIT © Philipp Schofield
+© Philipp Schofield